Skip to Content

 Related: Things to do with kids in Las Vegas!
 There’s a LOT!

-Bodies… The Exhibition: Bodies at Luxor gives guests the opportunity to view 13 whole-body specimens and 260+ organs/partial specimens which provide new insight into the inner workings of the human body.
+Bodies… The Exhibition: Bodies at Luxor offers the opportunity to view 13 whole-body specimens and 260+ organs/partial specimens which provide new insight into the inner workings of the human body.

-Among my favorite features of the exhibit is the comparison of a smoker’s lungs to those of a non-smoker.
-Bring the kids along and they’ll never pick up a cigarette in their life.
+Among my favorite exhibits is the comparison of a smoker’s lungs to those of a non-smoker.
+Bring the kids along and they’ll never pick up a cigarette.

 A body specimen that shows internal organs and muscles from the legs up to the head.